Swimlane in Blazor Diagram Component

 Orientation

-The orientation of swimlane can be customized with the Orientation property of the swimlane.
+The orientation of the swimlane can be customized using the Orientation property of the swimlane.

 Note: The swimlane orientation is set to horizontal by default.